Last Updated on November 22, 2025 by Jennifer Bell

 Unsweetened applesauce adds body, moistness, and a little extra sweetness to this cake.
 You can use either homemade or store bought applesauce – just be sure it doesn’t contain added sugar or the end result might be too sweet.

-This recipe calls for coconut flour, which gives this grain-free cake a satisfying texture and a subtle hint of coconut flavor.
+This recipe calls for coconut flour, which gives this gluten-free cake a satisfying texture and a subtle hint of coconut flavor.
 I don’t recommend substituting other types of flour in this recipe because coconut flour is much more absorbent than most other flours.

-How to Make Black Bean Chocolate Cake (Vegan)
+How to Make Black Bean Chocolate Cake

 Start by preheating the oven to 350 degrees Fahrenheit, then add the black beans, maple syrup, apple cider vinegar, almond butter, vanilla extract, cocoa powder, and salt to a food processor or blender, then blend until smooth.

-Transfer the batter to a 9 inch baking pan (either round or square is fine), then use your hands to press the batter into an even layer before baking.
+Transfer the batter to a 9-inch baking pan (either round or square is fine), then use your hands to press the batter into an even layer before baking.

 Optional Additions

-Black Bean Chocolate Cake (Vegan) Recipe
+Black Bean Chocolate Cake Recipe

 Equipment